orbitalquark/textadept/docs/manual.md

 is recognized, *core/keys.lua* looks up which Lua function is assigned to the `keys['ctrl+o']` key.
 By default, it is `io.open_file()`, so that function is executed and the user is prompted for a file to open.
 You could bind a different function to that key and Textadept will duly execute it.
-Similarly, when the editor opens a file via `io.open_file()`, that function emits a `events.FILE_OPENED` event, which *modules/textadept/file_types.lua* is listening for.
-When a Lua file is opened, *modules/textadept/file_types.lua* designates the "lua" lexer to perform syntax highlighting on that file and also loads the Lua language module if it has not already been loaded.
-You could also listen for `events.FILE_OPENED` in your *~/.textadept/init.lua* and perform your own action, such as loading some project-specific tools for editing that file.
+Similarly, when the editor opens a file via `io.open_file()`, that function emits a `events.FILE_OPENED` event, which you could listen for in your *~/.textadept/init.lua* and perform your own action, such as loading some project-specific tools for editing that file.

 Your *~/.textadept/init.lua* is the entry point to scripting Textadept.
 In this file you can set up custom key bindings, menu items, and event handlers that will perform custom actions.
 Here